annasadka/portfolio/README.md

 Competition motivates me to set ambitious goals and constantly improve my work.
 I like to see tangible results and strive to make every project polished and valuable for the team and users.<br>

 <br><br>
+# Work experience:
+After completing the Dare IT Challenge I completed an internship at TestArmy, focusing on manual testing of web applications and preparing documentation.
+I then worked as a Software Tester at ennovative, where I tested project and event management applications, deepened my knowledge of software testing, and started automating tests using Cypress.
+<br><br>

 # My Projects